All About Camps

 The majority of the camps for people with bleeding disorders are organized by a Hemophilia Treatment Center (HTC) and a local bleeding disorders organization.
 Discuss any questions or concerns you may have with those organizers, or if you know the camp that your child will be attending, talk to the camp director.

 Preparing for Camp

-If the camp has a Web site, it probably has valuable information you can look at during your search.
-If you're unable to visit, you and your child will get to see photographs of the camp and, perhaps, the camp counselors.
+The camp's website probably has valuable information you can look at during your search.
+If you're unable to visit in person, you and your child will get to see photographs of the camp and, perhaps, the camp counselors.

-Here are some basic questions you should have answered (check the camp's Web site for answers, if possible):
+Some basic questions you should have answered (check the camp's website for answers, if available):

 - What are the rules and responsibilities of the children attending?